kimmo1019/DeepCDR/README.md

 [gene expression file] - Transcritomic profile from CCLE database [DNA methylation file] - Epigenomic profile from CCLE database
 ```
-The preprocessed data will be in `data` folder.
+The preprocessed data will be in located in `data` folder.

 **Step 2**: DeepCDR model training and testing